MSHSL State Debate Tournament

 1. Be respectful.
 If you say anything offensive (racist/sexist/homophobic/etc.) I will not hesitate to give you the auto-loss or the worst score I can.

 2. I'm always down to give you more feedback, email is great (arthurpaulharris at gmail dot com) or just come find me at a tournament.
-I will answer any question about something on any ballot I put out.
+I will answer any question about something on ballots I put out.

 1. Debating makes up ~80% of your rank in front of me, speaking is ~20%.
-Argument quality is an important sub-element of debating (note - creative link chains are acceptable, you just need to explain them well).
+Argument quality is an important sub-element of debating (creative link chains are acceptable, you just need to explain them well).
 I am a human though, so masterful rhetorical skill can get you a good rank if you have it.

-2. POs - I am PO friendly in that every PO starts somewhere in the top half of my ballot (new policy for 22/23 season).
+2. POs - I am PO friendly in that every PO starts somewhere in the top half of my ballot.
 I track P/R for speeches/questions.
-If you make no P/R mistakes (or correct yourself quickly if you do), call speakers/questioners about as fast as I can track, have a handle on the rules for motions/votes and keep the round running smoothly the worst you can do is 3rd (probably).
+If you make no P/R mistakes (or correct yourself quickly if you do), call speakers/questioners about as fast as I can track, have a handle on the rules for motions/votes and keep the round running smoothly, you'll probably do well.
 You can find detailed examples of how to move up/down as the PO in my extended paradigm linked below.
-For the 22/23 season, I think the PO leniency has bent too far in favor of POs, so mistakes in P/R will start to carry harsher penalties in Varsity/Open rounds.
+I think the PO leniency has bent too far in favor of POs, so mistakes in P/R will start to carry harsher penalties in Varsity/Open rounds.

 3. If there is a broken cycle (i.e. no one stands for aff so there are two negs in a row or vice versa) - giving that broken cycle speech is almost always a surefire way to move to the bottom of my ballot.
 You need to bring new refutation to the table and it needs to be a clincher for the round.
-You're almost always better off moving previous question and taking your P/R to the next bill.
+You're almost always better off moving previous question and taking your P/R to the next bill - this continues to be an issue with little movement in the right direction...maybe 24-25 season we give this some more thought?

 4. I am probably one of the more friendly judges for you if you like to run critical theory arguments.
 I can't say this will ever be a good strat for you because I'm never your only judge, but if shooters gotta shoot - let it be you.